Peter Tosh: Solo career

-Mystic Man (1979), and Wanted Dread and Alive (1981) followed, both released on Rolling Stones Records.
+Mystic Man (1979) and Wanted Dread and Alive (1981) followed, both released on Rolling Stones Records.
 Tosh tried to gain some mainstream success while keeping his militant views, but was only moderately successful, especially when compared to Marley's achievements.

+In September 1979, a controversy sparked after his performance at the No Nukes concerts at Madison Square Garden, where he wore Palestinian clothing (thawb and keffiyeh) and openly smoked marijuana.
+Tosh's appearance was considered a provocation towards the Jewish community in New York City, as the concerts took place during the Jewish New Year holiday.
+Despite his performance being advertised to appear in the accompanying film and on the triple live album, Tosh was removed from both releases.
+The Palestinian dress remained a trademark performance outfit in the following years.

 In 1984, after the release of 1983's album Mama Africa, Tosh went into self-imposed exile, seeking the spiritual advice of traditional medicine men in Africa, and trying to free himself from recording agreements that distributed his records in South Africa.
 Tosh had been at odds for several years with his label, EMI, over a perceived lack of promotion for his music.

 Tosh also participated in the international opposition to South African apartheid by appearing at anti-apartheid concerts and by conveying his opinion in various songs like "Apartheid" (1977, re-recorded 1987), "Equal Rights" (1977), "Fight On" (1979), and "Not Gonna Give It Up" (1983).
 In 1987, Peter Tosh seemed to be having a career revival.
 He was awarded a Grammy Award for Best Reggae Performance in 1987 for No Nuclear War, his last record.

-Death

-On 11 September 1987, just after Tosh had returned to his home in Jamaica, a three-man gang came to his house on motorcycles demanding money.
-Tosh replied that he did not have any with him but the gang did not believe him.
-They stayed at his residence for several hours and tortured Tosh in an attempt to extort money from him.
-Over the hours, as various associates of Tosh arrived to visit him, they were also taken hostage by the gunmen.
-The gunmen became more and more frustrated, especially the chief thug, Dennis "Leppo" Lobban, a man whom Tosh had previously befriended and tried to help find work after a long jail sentence.
-Tosh said he did not have any money in the house, after which Lobban and the fellow gunmen began opening fire in a reckless manner.
-Tosh was shot twice in the head and killed.
-Herbalist Wilton "Doc" Brown and disc jockey Jeff 'Free I' Dixon also died as a result of wounds sustained during the robbery.
-Several others in the house were wounded, including Tosh's common law wife Andrea Marlene Brown, Free I's wife Yvonne ("Joy"); Tosh's drummer Carlton "Santa" Davis, and musician Michael Robinson.

-According to Police Commissioner Herman Ricketts, Dennis "Leppo" Lobban surrendered and two other men were interrogated but not publicly named.
-Lobban went on to plead innocent during his trial, telling the court he had been drinking with friends.
-The trial was held in a closed court due to the involvement of illegal firearms.
-Lobban was ultimately found guilty by a jury of eight women and four men and sentenced to death by hanging.
-His sentence was commuted in 1995 and Lobban remains in jail.
-Another suspect was acquitted due to insufficient evidence.
-The other two gunmen were never identified by name.